 We were a bit disappointed that it now costs money to walk across the bridge.
 So, we didn’t feel like dropping £7 to walk across a 15-meter long bridge.
 Instead, we enjoyed the beautiful coastline and snapped photographs of people crossing the bridge from the mainland.

-This is one of the best things to do in Ireland!
+It is one of the best things to do in Ireland!
 A real highlight.

 - Hours: Open daily 9:00 am-7:00 pm, dawn-dusk